loganpaulmatheny/places-nps/README.md

 ## Challenges:
 - Environmental variables: This was my first time working with environmental variables and it was challenging to protect, test, and deploy the application with them.
-- Data Persistence: This application utilizes the
+- Data Persistence: This application utilizes the National Park Service API.
+The GET request occurs on the home page and data is passed down in the form of props.
+This means that if an individual reloads a page requiring that data to render an error will be thrown.
+I had to create a better user experience for this type of issue under time constraints.
+- State Management: This application tracks what parks you've visited using the useState hook, and has functionality to change the individual park's state across any page of the application.

 ## Installation Instructions:
 **Note:** For those less techy savvy folks, you can simply click the deployed link at the top 🥳

 1. Fork this repository.
 2. Clone it to your local machine using the green `<> CODE` button and paste that into your terminal with the command: `git clone <paste here>`
-3. Run the command: `cd Stretch-tech`
+3. Run the command: `cd places-nps`
 4. Run the command: `npm install`
 5. Run the command: `npm start`
 6. The application will open in your browser